SmartLynx Airlines: History

 In October 2021, SmartLynx announced the establishment of an in-house line maintenance centre, SmartLynx Technik.
 SmartLynx also leased several Airbus A320 aircraft to Nigerian airline Air Peace in November 2021.
 In December 2021, the airlines announced plans to open a new office in Vilnius, Lithuania.

 In February 2022, SmartLynx Airlines signed an agreement with SMBC Aviation Capital to lease the first two Boeing 737 MAX 8 aircraft.
 In March 2022, SmartLynx announced the introduction of first Airbus A330-300 freighters to its fleet after signing an agreement with Air Transport Services Group.

-SmartLynx also formed partnerships with airlines such as British airline EasyJet, leasing several aircraft to EasyJet in June 2022.
+SmartLynx also formed partnerships with airlines such as the British airline EasyJet, leasing several aircraft to EasyJet in June 2022.
 In October 2022, SmartLynx also announced it was adding four Airbus A321F freighters to its fleet, with plans to have 20 A321F aircraft by the end of 2023.
 The four new aircraft were acquired through a freighter conversion programme in partnership with Aero Capital Solutions.

 In 2022, SmartLynx Airlines celebrated its 30th anniversary.

+In October 2025, Avia Solutions Group sold SmartLynx to a Dutch fund.
+Its subsidiaries, SmartLynx Airlines Malta and SmartLynx Airlines Estonia, were not part of the sale and are slated to be rebranded under a single carrier, while SmartLynx was to continue as an independent firm.

+On 24 November 2025, the airline announced it would cease operations effective immediately due to financial difficulty.

+On December 1 2025, another subsidiary of Avia Solutions Group, BBN Airlines Thailand (previously trading as Thai SmartLynx Airlines), commenced ACMI operations with Thai VietJetAir as its first customer.